-The Department of Music offers the following degree programs: the Bachelor of Science degree with music majors in the Instrumental Concentration, the Instrumental Teacher Certification Concentration, the Vocal Concentration, the Vocal Teacher Certification Concentration, the Piano Concentration Teacher Certification Concentration and the Sacred Music Concentration.
+The Department of Music offers the following degree programs: the Bachelor of Science degree with music majors in the Instrumental Concentration, the Instrumental Teacher Certification Concentration, the Vocal Concentration, the Vocal Teacher Certification Concentration and the Sacred Music Concentration.
 Each area has options designed as preparation for careers in concert, theater, media performance, or as teacher-preparation leading to kindergarten through high school certification.
 Students who wish to prepare for a career in music business may complete the minor in Business Administration for Music Majors.
 Other minors and special endorsements in music are also available.